-The member has a statutory entitlement to a CETV if they hold transferrable rights.
+The member has a statutory entitlement to a CETV if they hold transferrable rights, although the member can lose their statutory entitlement to a CETV.

-A member holds transferrable rights providing they satisfy three conditions concerning their safeguarded benefits.
+A member holds transferrable rights providing they satisfy three conditions concerning their safeguarded benefitssafeguarded benefits.